-The Board of Directors held six meetings during fiscal year 2008.
-Each director attended at least 75% of the total meetings of the Board and Board committees on which the director served during the fiscal year except for Dr. Evnin, who attended approximately 62%.
+The Board of Directors held six meetings during fiscal year 2010.
+Each director attended at least 75% of the total meetings of the Board and Board committees on which the director served during the fiscal year, except for Mr. Griffin who attended 70% of the total meetings of the Board and Board committees on which he served.